ecabott/linux-install/archlinux/readme.md

 Add `nowatchdog` to `/etc/kernel/cmdline` to disable watchdog

 For Intel TCO hardware watchdog, blacklist the module resposible for watchdog by adding `module_blacklist=iTCO_wdt` to `/etc/kernel/cmdline`

+# bootloader display timeout

+Change timeout to 0 in `/boot/loader/loader.conf` to not display the bootloader menu during boot

 # rebuild the uki